How to Survive and Thrive in Your New Project Management Job

 • Meet with each member of your team to gain further clarity into their role, challenges, motivators, goals, and communication preferences.

-• Establish a meeting and reporting rhythm with your team.
+• Set a regular meeting and reporting schedule.

 • Spend time reflecting on your leadership style, priorities, and the current team environment.